ArnavG-it/pygrades/README.md

 # PyGrades
-A lightweight tool for tracking and assessing grades.
+A command-line tool for students to track and assess their grades.

 ## Features